Sex differences in education: Linguistic sexism

-Clarricoates concludes her study by observing that there is a "catch 22" situation for young female pupils.
-If a girl conforms to institutional ideals by learning her lessons well, speaking appropriately and not bothering the teacher then her success is downplayed in comparison to the equivalent behavior in a male pupil.
-Indeed, she is regarded as "passive", or a "goody-goody" and as "lesser" than her male pupils.
-As a result, this reinforcement will foster submissiveness and self-deprecation; qualities which society does not hold in great esteem.
-However, if she does not conform then she will be admonished more harshly than her equivalent male pupils and also be viewed in a more negative light.
+Clarricoates concludes her study by observing that there is a Catch-22 situation for young female pupils.
+If a girl conforms to institutional ideals by learning her lessons well, speaking appropriately, and not bothering the teacher, then her success is downplayed in comparison to the equivalent behavior in a male pupil.
+She is regarded as "passive" or a "goody-goody" and as "lesser" than her male pupils.
+As a result, this reinforcement will foster submissiveness and self-deprecation—qualities which society does not hold in great esteem.
+However, if she does not conform, then she will be admonished more harshly than her equivalent male pupils and also be viewed in a more negative light.
 She will be regarded as problematic and disruptive to the class, which may ultimately impact her academic performance and career prospects in the future.
-Furthermore, if she is able to survive the school institution as an assertive and confident individual then she will still face many challenges in the workplace, where these characteristics in women are often perceived as "bossy" or "overbearing".
+Furthermore, if she is able to survive the school institution as an assertive and confident individual, then she will still face many challenges in the workplace, where these characteristics in women are often perceived as "bossy" or "overbearing".

 Dominance of heteronormativity

 Rodgers identifies that another challenge to gender equality in the elementary school classroom is the dominance of heteronormativity and heterosexual stereotypes.
 Citing the research of Guasp, she maintains that heteronormative discourse still remains the norm, both in schools and in wider western society.
 She notes that gender and heterosexual stereotypes are intrinsically linked, due to expectations of females being sexually attracted to males and vice versa, as part of their gender performance.
 Thus, one of the major challenges to gender equality is the concealment of sexual diversity under the dominance of heteronormativity.
 Rodgers identifies that although the Education Reform Act 1988 in the United Kingdom helped to increase opportunities for gender diversity by ensuring that both sexes study the same core subjects, on the other hand, heterosexual stereotyping was exacerbated by the passing of Section 28 of the Local Government Act 1988, which decreed homosexuality "as a pretended family relationship."
 This caused a significant hindrance in the widespread acceptance of homosexuality and thus, the progression of gender equality in schools.
 Despite the 2003 repeal of this act, the pupils most at risk of discrimination as a result of gender biases in the "hidden curriculum", are still those who do not conform to gender and heterosexual stereotypes.
-Indeed, Rodgers cites these teaching approaches as conforming to hegemonic masculinity, and attributes this method to the marginalization of students who do not conform to their stereotypical gender roles.
+Rodgers cites these teaching approaches as conforming to hegemonic masculinity, and attributes this method to the marginalization of students who do not conform to their stereotypical gender roles.

 Another way the educational system discriminates towards females is through course-taking, especially in high school.
 This is important because course-taking represents a large gender gap in what courses males and females take, which leads to different educational and occupational paths between males and females.
 For example, females tend to take fewer advanced mathematical and scientific courses, thus leading them to be ill-equipped to pursue these careers in higher education.
 This can further be seen in technology and computer courses.